abdul304m/Linux_Shell_Scripting-Control-Flows-/README.md

  ![elif](./New-pic-10/5.elif.png)

- in this script, you rae telling the system to print outcome as positive if the number is greater than 3.
+ in this script, you are telling the system to print outcome as positive if the number is greater than 3.
 Again if that condition is not met and the number is less than 3, it print it as nagetive.

  ## Loops :